bren2102/Linter/README.md

 ![screenshot](/assets/linter_fails.png)

-## How to use
+## How to run

-Clone or download this repository to have the linter on your computer.
+First of all, Clone or download this repository to have the linter on your computer.

-- If you need help cloning this repo, check more info [HERE](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+- To clone the repo, go on the project's Github page, click on "Clone or download", copy the contents of the text box, and then run git clone "repo" on the command line, where "repo" is the text you just copied.
+If you need further help cloning this repo, check more info [HERE](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 - If you want to download it directly instead, go on the project's Github page, click on "Clone or download", and then on "Download ZIP".
 After this you need to extract the contents of the zip file on your computer.
 Once you have the files on your computer, go on the command line and navigate to the game directory.
 Once there :

-Change the content of the doc.xml file to suit your testing needs Run the linter directly from the executable file, using the command ./bin/index.rb Pass the index.rb file to the ruby interpreter, using the command ruby bin/index.rb
+Change the content of the doc.xml file to suit your testing needs
+- Run the linter directly from the executable file, using the command ./bin/index.rb
+- Pass the index.rb file to the ruby interpreter, using the command ruby bin/index.rb

 ## Use Examples